goldshakil/CosmosFPGA/README.md

 __The Project has been divided into two main parts__
 1) Connecting COSMOS FPGA to a host PC using Xillybus and then Implementing data transfer over PCIe.
-2) Accelerating SQLite by implementing an enhanced version of the merge sort algorithm in the FPGA.
+2) Accelerating SQLite by implementing an enhanced version of the merge sort algorithm on the FPGA.